ltabis/electron-dev-environment/README.md

 ## Introduction

-This repository has been created because I find that creating an Electron app with TypeScript that is secured and easly testable is really difficult.
+I made this repository because I find that creating an Electron app with TypeScript that is secured and easly testable is difficult.

 Using github actions with **Spectron** isn't specified anywhere, the Electron TypeScript template is out of date ...

-I still managed to create an environment to make Electron apps and test them with Github Actions, so I'm sharing what I've learnt so far to help you built secured Electron based apps that have a healty code base and a nice development environment !
+I still managed to create an environment to make Electron apps and test them with Github Actions, so I'm sharing what I've learnt so far to help you build secured Electron based apps that have a healty code base and a nice development environment !

-This repo **isn't build with any framework** except Electron, since everyone has their own preference on the matter.
+This repo **isn't using any framework** except Electron, since everyone has their own preference on the matter.
 You can install Vue.js, React, Angular or other frameworks if you want, but I won't add any to this repository has it is not the goal of this project.

-In this app repository, you will find:
+In this repository, you will find:

 > **Electron**